 The following scenarios are addressed in this paper.
 In Section 2 we consider the situation where two mobiles move along a segment with reflecting boundaries (see Figure 2).
 Both mobiles move along the segment according to independent Brownian motions.
 We are interested in computing the expected time until both mobiles come within communication range of each other.
 This quantity is computed for any given initial locations (Proposition 1) as well as for the case where each Brownian motion is initially in steady-state (Proposition 3).
 It is known (see Section 3) that the latter assumption implies that both mobiles are uniformly distributed over the segment.
-The uniform spatial distribution over the coverage area has attracted attention lately and several fundamental results [1, 7] have been obtained in this setting.
+The uniform spatial distribution over the coverage area has attracted attention lately and several fundamental results [1, 6] have been obtained in this setting.
 However, our model is different from the models considered in those papers.

 In Section 3, we consider I mobiles and I segments, one mobile per segment, as depicted in Figure 5.
 The mobiles move along their respective segment (with reflecting boundaries) according to independent Brownian motions.
 The goal is to determine the expected transfer time between the first and last mobile in the sequence (Proposition 5).
 As an additional result, we identify the probability density function (pdf) of the position of a mobile at a relay epoch (Proposition 4).
 Numerical results are reported in Section 4.
-These results suggest an accurate and scalable approximation for the expected transfer time (see equation (15)).
-The possible extensions of the model are discussed in Section 5.
+These results suggest an accurate and scalable approximation for the expected transfer time (see (15)).